top of page

 PALMER TOWNSHIP

-The regular meeting of the Palmer Township Board was called to order at 7:00 p.m. at the Palmer Township Hall, with Chairman Ganz, Supervisor Demeules, and Supervisor Wipper present.
-Also, present was Amy Bragelman Township Clerk and Treasurer Roger Johnson via Zoom.
+The regular meeting of the Palmer Township Board was called to order at 7:00 p.m. at the Palmer Township Hall, with Chairman Ganz, Supervisor Demeules, and Supervisor Wipper. present.
+Amy Bragelman, Township Clerk, and Treasurer Roger Johnson were also present.
 The meeting was opened with the Pledge of Allegiance.

 Treasurer’s Report: Treasurer Roger Johnson read the balances from the Treasurer's report.
 Supervisor Demeules made a motion to approve the Treasurer’s Report.
 Supervisor Wipper seconded the motion.
 The motion carried unanimously.

-Approval of Minutes: Supervisor Demeules made a motion to approve the November minutes Supervisor Wipper seconded it and the motion carried.
+Approval of Minutes: Supervisor Demeules made a motion to approve the November minutes.
+Supervisor Wipper seconded, and the motion carried.

 Chairman Ganz made a motion to adjourn.
-Supervisor Wipper seconded and the motion was carried.
-The meeting adjourned at 7:41 p.m.
+Supervisor Demeules seconded, and the motion was carried.
+The meeting adjourned at 7:29 p.m.

-Amy Bragelman, Palmer Township Clerk Approved as reviewed January 13, 2025
+Amy Bragelman, Palmer Township Clerk, approved as reviewed on January 12th 2026.

 bottom of page